syedhumzasalman/Quiz-App/readme.md

 ```
 What is the capital of France?
 Paris
-:London
+::London
 Berlin
 Madrid
 ```

 - The first line is the question.
 - The next four lines are options.
-- The correct option must begin with a colon `:`, e.g., `:London`.
+- The correct option must begin with a colon `:`, e.g., `::London`.

 ---